Jessz5/MTA_Ridership_Analysis/README.md

 ## Tools I Used
 For this project, I leveraged the following tools and technologies:
-- **Python:** Created scripts for fetching and cleaning MTA Subway Hourly Ridership data—one fetches data from the [API](https://data.ny.gov/resource/wujg-7c2s.json) and saves it as a CSV, while the other cleans it by correcting timestamps, removing duplicates, and handling missing values.
+- **Python:** Created scripts for fetching and cleaning MTA Subway Hourly Ridership data—one script fetches data from the [API](https://data.ny.gov/resource/wujg-7c2s.json) and saves it as a CSV, while the other cleans it by correcting timestamps, removing duplicates, and handling missing values.
 - **SQL (PostgreSQL):** Built a PostgreSQL database to store the dataset and wrote SQL queries to analyze ridership trends.
 - **Visual Studio Code:** Used as the primary IDE for writing, executing, and managing project files.
 - **Git & GitHub:** Implemented version control using Git to track changes in code and SQL queries.
 The project repository is hosted on GitHub for easy sharing and collaboration.
+- **Tableau Public:** Created visualizations and combined them into a single dashboard to effectively communicate ridership trends and insights.

 ## The Analysis
 Each query was designed to answer specific questions about MTA ridership in December 2024.
 Below is a breakdown of the analysis: